rskwiat/TECH-3620-01-FA2020/discussionBoard/readme.md

 ---
 ### Week 7 - User Auth App (1 of 4) <a name="Week7"></a>
 ### Week 8 - User Auth App (2 of 4) <a name="Week8"></a>

+- With React Native Elements there are a few repeating variables / objects.
+Is it possible to refactor these into resuable functions?

 ### Week 9 - User Auth App (3 of 4) <a name="Week0"></a>
 ### Week 10 - User Auth App (4 of 4) <a name="Week10"></a>
 ---